ldynia/git-workshop/readme.md

 d.txt  readme.md
 ```

-Now lets see the history of our work using `git log` command.
+Now let's see the history of our work using `git log` command.

 ```shell
 # list history of commits